Best design review software in 2026 (for teams that ship faster)

 11. Zipboard

-Best for: Global teams managing multilingual reviews
+Best for: Global teams managing multilingual reviews and localization QA

 Key features:

-• Website and app annotation
+• Website and web app annotation

-• Localization workflow support
+• Localization workflow support with multi-language reviews

-• Task management
+• Task management with priority and status tracking

-• Integrations: Jira, Slack, Trello
+• Integrations: Jira, Slack, Trello, Asana, Microsoft Teams

 Pricing:

-• Freelancer: Free – 2 projects
+• Freelancer: Free — 2 projects, limited features

 • Startup: $49/mo — 10 projects, 10 users

-• Business: $149/mo – Unlimited projects, 25 users
+• Business: $149/mo — unlimited projects, 25 users

 12. Atarim (formerly WP Feedback)

-Best for: WordPress agencies
+Best for: WordPress agencies that need feedback integrated with the WordPress admin

 Atarim